Want to watch this video? Sign up for the course here. Or enter your email below to watch one free video.

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-During this course, we are going to be looking at how you can reduce the risk of coming into contact with infectious material.
-There are standard precautions in all workplaces to reduce the risk to employees, employers and members of the public.
-These include:
+During this course, we will explore methods to reduce the risk of contact with infectious material.
+Standard precautions in all workplaces aim to protect employees, employers, and the public:

 • Training requirements